CIRCULATORY SYSTEMS OF FARM ANIMALS3

 (iii) The Blood Platelets (Thrombocytes): They are irregular or star-shaped, tiny and non-nucleated.
 They are produced in the red bone marrow.
 The white blood cells are responsible for the clotting.

-FUNCTIONS OF THE BLOOD(1) It maintains body temperature by distributing heat during circulation.
+(1) It maintains body temperature by distributing heat during circulation.

 (2) The red blood cell carries oxygen with the help of hemoglobin to different parts of the body.